rakheon/c2plasso/README.md

 # c2plasso: continuous-categorical pliable lasso
 The R package `c2plasso` implements continuous-categorical pliable lasso for the data with modifying variable of the form of continuous variables, categorical variable or both.
 It also provides functions for performing the originial pliable lasso.

+The reference for the original pliable lasso can be found at:
+* [A Pliable Lasso](https://arxiv.org/abs/1712.00484) by Tibshirani and Friedman (2017).

 ## Installation

 ```